cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 ## Can Cake Pay Web be used outside of the United States?

-Currently, Cake Pay Web is primarily focused on the United States, but some products will work in most other countries.
+Yes!
+Cake Pay supports dozens of countries, and the country can be changed from the dropdown on the left side of the website on https://buy.cakepay.com
+Please note the variety of cards and available stock will differ per country.

 ## Why does Cake Pay need my email address?

-Your email serves as a convenient way to provide support.
+Your email serves as a way to send you gift card codes and redemption links, and also serves as a way to provide support.

 ## Do I need to provide other information to third-parties to use my purchased products?